arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 ### Battery Connector

 This option is recommended for portable projects, or projects that need a secondary o backup power supply.
-Currently, 3V7 Li-Ion and Li-polymer batteries are supported in
+Currently, 3V7 Li-Ion and Li-polymer batteries are supported only, current is constrained by the capacity of battery.

 ### VIN Pin

 This option is recommended when a regulated power supply with out a barrel jack connector is available.
 Take into account that using VIN pin should be made carefully since this pin does not have reverse polarity protection.
+Current is constrained by the regulated power supply and the onboard voltage regulator.

-## 3V3/5V Pin
+### 3V3/5V Pin

-This option is not recommended since the risk of damaging the onboard voltage regulator is high.
-It can be done safely, just remember to not
+**Avoid this option** since since the risk of damaging the onboard voltage regulator is high.
+It can be done safely tough, just remember to apply a voltage to the 3V3 or 5V pins that are not higher than the input voltage of the voltage regulators.

+## Further Reading and Resources

+If you want to learn more about power supplies, check out the following links:

+- Power supplies are one of the most popular and most needed electronic testing equipment.
+Check out more about them in [this](https://www.bkprecision.com/support/downloads/power-supply-guide.html) guide from BK Precision®.